 All universities are operating in an increasingly competitive recruitment context for UK undergraduates - with the 18-year-old demographic continuing to drop significantly, at least until 2020 - making it ever more challenging to recruit the next generation of students.
 And no one - least of all government it seems - can yet quantify the financial impact of Brexit on our research funding, EU and international student income and staffing costs.
 Our own estimates place this figure in the region of £35 million for Nottingham.

 This is why we have developed a new financial strategy in partnership with colleagues across the University to ensure we can prepare to weather the storms ahead and continue to invest in our staff, our students, our teaching and our research by generating more income from our research base, philanthropic fundraising, investments and business activities such as ‘spin-out’ companies.
 We will also continually improve how we work - our processes and systems - to make savings that can be reinvested in our University and its community.

-While we do not subscribe to any sense of “financial crisis” at Nottingham, meeting the financial challenges that 2019 may present will require imagination, ambition and engagement from all of us at the University.
+While we do not subscribe to any sense of “financial crisis” at Nottingham, meeting the ongoing financial challenges will require imagination, ambition and engagement from all of us at the University.
 I invite all members of our extensive and influential community of global alumni to support us in this endeavour by contributing their voices to the political, press and social media debates on the undoubted value of the nation’s universities, and of course, the University of Nottingham in particular.

 Words: Margaret Monckton, Chief Financial Officer, University of Nottingham